amelhassan-msft/TokenStoreExtension/binding-library/TokenStoreBiniding_Reference.md

 # Azure Function [bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings) for interacting with [Token Store](https://github.com/azure/azure-tokens)

 ## Access
-To use the most up to date Token Store bindings, install the **Microsoft.Extensions.TokenStore NuGet package**.
+To use the most up to date Token Store bindings, install the **azure.functions.tokenstore.extension.v1** NuGet package.
 If you would like to make changes to the binding code, clone this GitHub repo, and build the projects in the binding-library to generate a dll that can be included as an assembly reference in your Azure Functions project.
 ## Usage
 - Declarative TokenStoreInputBinding in a C# Azure Function (include as an input to your function)
 ```
 [TokenStoreInputBinding(tokenUrl = "https://{token-store-name}.tokenstore.azure.net/services/{service}",
-            authFlag = "user", identityProvider = "google")] string outputToken
+            scenario = "user", identityProvider = "google")] string outputToken
 ```
 - Imperative TokenStoreInputBinding in a C# Azure Function (use within your function)
 	- As input parameter to your function include: Binder binder